devaber/ROS-Noetic-Control-Robot-Arm/README.md

 3- ```mkdir src``` <br>
 this command will create a new folder where all your source code files will be saved and organized <br>
 4- ```catkin_make``` <br>
-this command will build your catkin work space, you might need to install catkin first so use this command <br>
+this command will build your catkin work space, you might need to install catkin first so use this command: <br>
 `sudo apt install catkin` <br>
 ![ros catkin set up](https://github.com/user-attachments/assets/2dc44a69-6ae3-4486-9355-655d7b7ada01) 5- ```source devel/setup.bash``` <br>